MISSION

 The shelter offers daily hot breakfasts all year as a day center, along with shower services.
 When temperatures drop below 40 degrees in the winter, the building becomes a night shelter providing overnight services for 40+ people.
 Hot dinners are provided by the local community as well as breakfast in the morning.
 It's one of the few places in Seattle that allows unhoused people to shower and clean themselves up.

-The Westside Neighbors Network shelter receives no funding from city, county, state, or federal sources.
-There are no paid staff or mental health professionals—only caring volunteers from the community willing to help people when they need it.
-The volunteers help provide food, clothes, and emergency services as the emergency is occurring, rather than “after all the paperwork is done.”
+Our amazing volunteers help provide food, clothes, and emergency services in the moment, rather than “after all the paperwork is done.”
 It’s an ongoing process of learning, growing, and building on the successes together as community.

 RECOGNITION